-(d) Should the employee participate in training requested by the Employer and classroom time occurs on a regular day of rest, the employee will be allowed to bank such hours at straight time.

-All attempts will be made to schedule training during an employees' regular working hours.

-(e) All training opportunities, other than those related to specific classifications shall be posted as per (a) above, in the appropriate department.
+- (d) Should the employee participate in training requested by the Employer and classroom time or approved travel time occurring on a regular day of rest, the employee will be allowed to bank such hours at straight time. - All attempts will be made to schedule training during an employees' regular working hours. - (e) All training opportunities, other than those related to specific classifications shall be posted as per (a) above, in the appropriate department. - (f) If a regular employee requests and receives approval to attend a course that is not directly related to their current job, only the cost of the course shall be eligible for reimbursement upon successful completion.
+No salary will be paid for course instruction time, nor travel time.